nomensa/jquery.hide-show/README.md

 Description: The class name applied to the button when the element is expanded

+### callbackAfterClose

+Type: `function`

+Description: Callback at the end of the 'close' public method

+### callbackAfterOpen

+Type: `function`

+Description: Callback at the end of the 'open' public method

 ### callbackBeforeClose

 Type: `function`

-Description: Callback before the 'close' public method is called
+Description: Callback at the start of the 'close' public method

 ### callbackBeforeOpen

 Type: `function`

-Description: Callback before the 'open' public method is called
+Description: Callback at the start of the 'open' public method

-### callbackClosed

-Type: `function`

-Description: Callback after the 'close' public method is called

 ### callbackCreate